Nick Punto: Oakland Athletics (2014)

 On November 13, 2013, Punto agreed to a one-year, $3 million contract with the Oakland Athletics, that included a vesting option for 2015.
 His numbers dropped off from the year before, as he hit just .207 with two home runs and 14 RBI in 73 games.

 Punto's option for the 2015 season vested but the Athletics released him on December 19, 2014.

 Arizona Diamondbacks

 On January 7, 2015, Punto signed a minor league contract with the Arizona Diamondbacks that included an invitation to spring training.
 However, on February 20, Punto informed the Diamondbacks that he would not be reporting to spring training and would be taking the year off from baseball, though he was not officially retiring.
 He officially announced his retirement from baseball on February 18, 2016.

 Coaching career

 On January 9, 2025, it was announced that Punto would be joining the major league coaching staff of the San Diego Padres.
+He was given the role of infield coach prior to the 2026 season.